 Acknowledgment: A brief acknowledgment section may be given after the conclusion section just before the references.
 The acknowledgment of people who provided assistance in manuscript preparation, funding for research, etc. should be listed in this section.

-Rabia, B. and Attum, O. 2018.
+Rabia, B and Attum O. 2018.
 Shoreline encounter and stranding rates of cetanceans and loggerhead turtles Caretta caretta in North Sinai, Egypt.
-Jordan J. Nat.
-Hist., 5(1): 75-78.
+Jordan Journal of Natural History, 5(1): 75-78.

 Brown WY and White SR.1985.
-The Elements of Style, third ed.
+The Elements of Style, 3rd ed.
 MacMillan, New York.

 Reference to a chapter in an edited book: